WalletWasabi/WasabiDoc/docs/getting-started/README.md

 You will be asked what kind of wallet you want to add.
 There are 4 options:
--Create a new wallet
+- Create a new wallet
--Connect hardware wallet
+- Connect hardware wallet
--Import a wallet
+- Import a wallet
--Recover a wallet
+- Recover a wallet

 Select _Create a new wallet_.